Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### FormPage
 Contains the recognized metadata, text lines (`lines`), and tables (`tables`) found on a single page of the form document.

-### Long-Running Operations
-Long-running operations are operations which consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that train models or recognize values from forms are modeled as long-running operations.
-The client exposes a `begin_<method-name>` method that returns an `LROPoller`.
-Callers should wait for the operation to complete by calling `result()` on the operation returned from the `begin_<method-name>` method.
-Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

 ### FormTrainingClient
 A `FormTrainingClient` is the Form Recognizer interface to use for creating and managing custom machine-learned models.
 It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as